raxvan/precompiler/docs/main.md

 File paths given to `include` or to `#inline-include` are searched in the following order:

 1. First the patch is checked if it exists (unprocessed, note that current working directory could also affect this result)
-2. File that includes folder + include path.
+2. folder of the current processed file + include path.
 This is useful relative to your file searches `"../engine/whatever.h"`
 3. All file manager search paths (provided in file manager) + include path

 Order of evaluation and defines